Search

 Experience

-Before coming to the Bar, Chadwick had a broad career spanning the public, private and not-for-profit sectors.
-He was most recently General Counsel at Grata Fund, a public interest litigation funder, working on cases involving climate litigation, gender discrimination and First Nations rights in the High Court and Federal Court.
-Previous roles have included Acting Principal Solicitor and Senior Solicitor at the Public Interest Advocacy Centre specialising in strategic litigation, Associate at Allens working on regulatory investigations and disputes, and Adviser at the Department of the Prime Minister and Cabinet, advising on public law and policy, including in national security.
+Before coming to the Bar, Chadwick had a career spanning the public, private and not-for-profit sectors.
+He was most recently General Counsel at Grata Fund, a public interest litigation funder.
+Previous roles include Acting Principal Solicitor and Senior Solicitor at the Justice and Equity Centre specialising in strategic litigation, Associate at Allens working on regulatory investigations and disputes, and Adviser at the Department of the Prime Minister and Cabinet, advising on public law and policy including national security.

 Chadwick was also Associate to the Hon Justice Mortimer, now Chief Justice of the Federal Court.